VolkerMuehlhaus/openems_ihp_sg13g2/scripts/README.md

 `

 The value of parasitic port inductance is calculated from port geometry, using thin sheet approximation.
 To do so, this script requires geometry information data created by the latest openEMS workflow version, located in the same directory as the EM simulation result file.
 There is not limit on the number of ports.
 This is an experimental feature.
-The value of parasitic port inductance is calculated from port geometry, using thin sheet approximation.
-To do so, this script requires geometry information data created by the latest openEMS workflow version, located in the same directory as the EM simulation result file.
-This is an experimental feature.